enterprisium/SocialGPT/README.md

-YouTube Shorts:
-YouTube-Short-Make is an AI-powered tool that utilizes OpenAI's GPT model to recreate videos based on YT short links.
+An AI-powered tool that utilizes OpenAI's GPT model to recreate videos based on YT short links.

 ## Features
 - ✅ Get the transcript for a video